-- o Some Mac laptops and some older computers are not compatible with Zoom backgrounds so do not require all to use them - o Co Hosts/Hosts cannot vote in Zoom polls.
-So, if you are planning on utilizing one in your event, your own members could not vote. - o It is recommended to utilize a Cohost with nothing but Zoom and possibility a chapter video open on their computer so that the video has the least amount of lag possible.
-All members turn their camera off during a video presentation.
+- Some Mac laptops and some older computers are not compatible with Zoom backgrounds so do not require all to use them - o Co Hosts/Hosts cannot vote in Zoom polls.
+So, if you are planning on utilizing one in your event, your own members could not vote.